msychung/Diffusion-Limited-Aggregation/README.md

 I have chosen to model 2D diffusion-limited aggregation (DLA), a process involving the aggregation, or clustering, of particles undergoing Brownian motion.
 When such particles are allowed to adhere to a seed point, clusters (Brownian trees) are formed with distinct tree-like shapes.
 This is a demonstration of fractal geometry at play in the natural world, finding many practical applications in science from electrochemical deposition to snowflake formation.

+The fundamental basis of the model involves a particle being introduced into a system at a random position, before undergoing a random walk until it encounters an existing DLA structure.
+This will initially be a single stationary 'seed' particle, but upon contact the particle will permanently adhere to the seed, becoming part of the DLA cluster.
+The growing aggregate results in the formation of so-called 'Brownian trees'.

+Examples of this process can be seen below:

+*insert gifs*

+### Structure & Design
+The two code-containing folders in this repository are [**random-processes**](https://github.com/Lancaster-Physics-Phys389-2021/phys389-2021-project-msychung/tree/main/random-processes) and [**DLA**](https://github.com/Lancaster-Physics-Phys389-2021/phys389-2021-project-msychung/tree/main/DLA).

+**random-processes** contains `constantstep.py`, `variablestep.py` and `langevin.py`.
+The first two simulate simple random walks in 1D, 2D and 3D, with either fixed or variable step size, whilst the latter attempts to solve the Langevin equation using *scipy.integrate.solve_ivp*.
+This last file was ultimately not explored further.

+**DLA** contains `dla_simulation.py` and `frac_dim.py`, which run the main simulation for 2D DLA and its analysis respectively.

+Thus the detailed functionality of the 4 main files in this program are:
+ - `constant_step.py`
+ Generates and plots random walks in 1D, 2D and 3D with fixed step size, using *random.choice*.
+Calculates average and rms displacements over many walk iterations, then plots distance of a particle as a function of steps taken away from the start point.
+All plots are created using *matplotlib*.
+ -  `variable_step.py`
+ Extends the 1D, 2D and 3D random walks of constantstep.py to variable step size and multiple particles.
+Uses *numpy.random.randn* to vary step size based on the standard Gaussian distribution, and display walks for multiple particles on the same plot.
+Average displacement over many walk iterations is calculated.
+Animations are also created for multiple particles at the same time, using *matplotlib.animation*.
+Positional and time data is stored in a *pandas* DataFrame, for ease of plotting and animation.
+ -  `dla_simulation.py`
+ Simulates the formation of a Brownian tree by DLA in 2D.
+Uses *pygame* to implement an animation of particle aggregation to a central seed, as described above.
+Usage of composition allows a class hierarchy to form, with a composite class Application and a component class Particle.
+This allows implementation of many-particle trajectories simultaneously, through instantiation of the Particle class within a loop.
+The main Application class initialises all relevant attributes, before creating a seed under a determined spawn shape, and then updating the positions of n particles sequentially.
+The direction of each step increment is implemented using *random.choice*, with no bias applied in any one direction.
+The DLA clusters freely grow until they reach a specified size limit, upon which the simulation ends.
+ -  `frac_dim.py`
+Calculates the Hausdorff dimension D_h for a 2D DLA cluster.
+Extended to iterate calculations over many DLA cluster radii, allowing a more accurate D_h value to be obtained.
+Uses *matplotlib* to generate plots of ln(mass) against ln(radius) with best fit straight lines, to visualise the distribution of data points across a wide range of mass and radius values.
+Data for the calculations and plots is stored and saved in *pandas* DataFrames.

+There are additionally unit test files (denoted *test_filename*) for all main code files, written in *pytest*.

+Finally, there are folders for [**ideas**](https://github.com/Lancaster-Physics-Phys389-2021/phys389-2021-project-msychung/tree/main/ideas) and [**notes**](https://github.com/Lancaster-Physics-Phys389-2021/phys389-2021-project-msychung/tree/main/notes), which contain documentation and markdown notes relevant to the development and submission of the project.

 ### Prerequisites, Installation & Usage
 Ensure you have the following prerequisites on your development machine:
 * Python - [Download & Install Python](https://www.python.org/downloads/).
 Ensure Python 3 is installed (not Python 2), and that you install for the correct OS